abj247/maicbf/README.md

 ```bash
 python eval.py --num_agents 1024 --model_path models/agile_u_max_0.2/model_ours_weight_1.0_agents_4_v_max_0.2_u_max_0.2_sigma_0.05_default_iter_69999  --env Maze --vis 1
 ```
-This will evaluate the model for 1024 agents and will detect deadlock, resolve deadlock track collision, resolve collision for all agents using mpc-cbf controller save cbf data and time to goal for each agents in a csv file with pretrained wieights trained with 4 agents.
+This will evaluate the model for 1024 agents and will detect deadlock, resolve deadlock track collision, resolve collision for all agents using decentralized mpc-icbf controller, save cbf data and time to goal for each agents in a csv file with pretrained weights trained with 4 agents.
 For pretrained weights see [models](https://github.com/abj247/MA-ICBF/tree/master/models).
 The evaluation will output the safety rate, number of deadlocks, time taken to complete the simulation.
 After the simulation ends the output gif will be saved.
 The evaluation results after completing the simulation will be in the format shown below:

 ``` python